 This podcast is Part 1 in a series on “A Shifting Global Economy,” which engages our researchers in International Business and Economics on changes in the global economy driven by political, social, technological and other global trends.
+You can check out Part 2 here, Part 3 here, and Part 4 here.
 Listen as our analysts give their answers to the question of what the most important factors may be contributing to long-term, structural change in the global economy, and what kinds of changes we can expect to see.

 Intro: “What are the Bretton Woods Institutions?”
 (See here)

 French election results show “historical high” for the National Front (The Guardian)